orbisius/sak4wp/README.md

 PostMeta
 The PostMeta module retrieves meta information for a given post/page or multiple posts, pages separated by comma The meta information also contains post and author info.
+The search can also be done using post/page slug.

 Addons
 Added !sak4wp-theme-troubleshooter.php plugin.
 For more info see addons/!sak4wp-theme-troubleshooter.php